rpaluvee/tmdb-api/README.md

 To use the library you have to initialize the TMDb API Client class `com.cinemadice.tmdbapi.client.TmdbClient` with the API Access Token:

-A simple example of discovering action/comedy movies released in 2008 with the English language:
+A simple example of discovering movies that match the given filters:
 ```
 TmdbClient tmdbClient = new TmdbClient("<ACCESS_TOKEN>");
 List<Movie> movies = tmdbClient.discover().movies()
         .withGenres(Arrays.asList(MovieGenre.ACTION, MovieGenre.COMEDY))
-        .withPrimaryReleaseYear(2008)
-        .language("en")
+        .withRegion(Region.UNITED_STATES_OF_AMERICA)
+        .language(Language.ENGLISH)
+        .withPrimaryReleaseYear(2018)
         .fetch()
         .getResults();
 ```